 Best in Televisions

 LG Hecto: This is a projector based TV.
 Look, our future TVs are going to be like this.
 No, seriously.
 “This is the future of Televisions.
-Concept is becoming Reality.”
+The concept is becoming Reality.”

 Best in Televisions – Runner Up